JacopoMangiavacchi/azmlops/README.md

 - Databricks File System
 - Azure Database for MySQL

-> This version of the *az_mlops* tool allow the automatic creation of DataStore connected to Azure Blob Container.
+> This version of the **azmlops** tool allow the automatic creation of DataStore connected to Azure Blob Container.

 ### DataReference